Geruduk Polda Metro, aspiration of the millennium Maluku Indonesia (AMMI) exhorts the arrest investigator Roy Suryo CS - ExBulletin

 “That the criminal investigation police have announced the results of the Jokowi diploma, it is original.
 This can be the basis of the metro police investigators to immediately do Roy Suryo, Rismon Sianipar, and Al as suspects in their crime, who committed a hidden slander against Jokowi,” Fauzan's police (26/05) told Fauzan police.

-“The threat of sentence is clear of more than 10 years.
-It is the sorter so that we are present at the regional police headquarters of the Jaya metro, so that the process of acting against the law of Roy, et al.” He said
+“The threat of the sentence is clear of more than 10 years.
+It is the sorter so that we are present at the regional police headquarters of the Jaya metro, so that immediately the action process against the law of Roy, et al”, “

 |